 How do I create or modify translations of Tracker Software's end user products?

 If you wish to assist us in providing new language file options, or maintaining/extending incomplete files, we would welcome your assistance.
-Please download the version 7 combined Language Localization Tool here.
-Old versions of the Localization Tool can be found here
+Please download the Combined Language Localization Tool here.
+Old versions of the Localization Tool can be found here.

-All of these modules must be 100% translated in order to qualify for a free license.
-The percentage at which a module is translated is shown at the top of the window.
-For new translations open the PDFlocalizer.exe and go to File> New and select the module to begin working on, then click OK.
+For new translations open the PDFlocalizer.exe and go to File > New and select the module to begin working on, then click OK.
 All the current translations for every language is included with each download of the localizer tool.
-If your language exists already, and needs updating we recommend modifying the existing modules located in the Languages Folder included with the Localizer.
+If your language exists already and needs updating, we recommend modifying the existing modules located in the Languages Folder included with the Localizer.

 Define the language you are translating to in the Language Info category, and fill the fields appropriately: